-Outdoor School Full Program List
+Outdoor Education Full Program List

 The Camp Warwa Outdoor Education Centre offers all the programs below.
 You can select any combination of programs when you schedule your visit.
 Most programs are done as rotation blocks of about 1.5 hours each, in groups of about 10-15.
 Some programs are also well suited to be done with your entire group.
 When you book with us, our Camp Director will take your program choices and use them to create a full schedule for your visit that meets your needs and goals.